 Since its mid-century formation in San Francisco, CA., FANTASY RECORDS has stood for inspired artistry, fearless vision and fierce independence.
 Built on a foundation of essential American soul, blues, jazz and rock, Fantasy continues to epitomize an audacious, modern approach to both record making and music marketing.
 Fantasy is a home for innovative, authentic artists whose music impacts the world.

-Our current artist roster includes: James Taylor, Nathaniel Rateliff & The Night Sweats, Paul Simon, Prophets Of Rage, Seether, Tedeschi Trucks Band, Ry Cooder, Valerie June, Andrew McMahon in the Wilderness, Switchfoot, Gov’t Mule, elbow, Lukas Nelson & Promise of the Real, The Marcus King Band, and Van William.
+Our current artist roster includes: Steve Perry, James Taylor, Nathaniel Rateliff & The Night Sweats, Paul Simon, Prophets Of Rage, Seether, Tedeschi Trucks Band, Ry Cooder, Valerie June, Andrew McMahon in the Wilderness, Switchfoot, Gov’t Mule, elbow, Lukas Nelson & Promise of the Real, The Marcus King Band, and Van William.

 Fantasy Records: A Legacy: